Chicken Chow Mein

 Instructions

-2. 2Bring a medium pot of water to a boil.
-Once the water is boiling, add the coated chicken and cook until no longer pink, about 4 minutes.
-Drain and set aside.
+- 2Bring a medium pot of water to a boil over high heat.
+Add the coated chicken and cook for 4–5 minutes, stirring occasionally, until no longer pink in the center.
+Drain and transfer to a plate.

-3. 3Meanwhile, bring a large pot of water to a boil.
-Once the water is boiling, cook the noodles according to the package directions.
+- 3Bring a large pot of water to a boil over high heat.
+Add the crispy chow mein noodles and cook according to package directions until tender.
 Drain and set aside.

-5. 5In a small bowl, combine the oyster sauce, rice vinegar, brown sugar, chili sauce, and the remaining 3 tablespoons of soy sauce until fully combined.
+- 6In a small bowl, whisk together the oyster sauce, rice vinegar, brown sugar, sambal oelek, and remaining 3 tablespoons soy sauce until the brown sugar dissolves.

-6. 6Increase the heat to high and add the remaining 1 tablespoon of sesame oil and the remaining 2 tablespoons of vegetable oil to the wok.
-Add the noodles and sauce and cook, stirring, until combined and caramelized, 5 minutes.
-Return the veggies and chicken to the wok and toss to combine.
+- 7Increase heat to high and add the remaining 1 tablespoon sesame oil and 2 tablespoons vegetable oil to the wok.
+Add the cooked noodles and sauce, tossing constantly for 3–4 minutes until the noodles are coated and slightly caramelized.
+Return the cooked chicken and vegetables to the wok and toss until combined.

 Nutrition — Per Serving